-Fishbone diagram (cause and effect diagram or Ishikawa diagram ) is a quality management tool that is used to identify the root cause of a problem.
-Basically, it analyzes various possible causes of a problem by the help of brainstorming sessions.
-In this article we will review the Fishbone diagram (cause and effect diagram or Ishikawa diagram ) as a problem solving tool and discusses the advantages and limitations of it.
+Fishbone diagram , also known as cause and effect diagram or Ishikawa diagram is a quality management tool that is commonly used to identify the root cause of a problem.
+Basically, it analyzes various possible causes of a problem with the help of brainstorming sessions.
+In this article, we will review the Fishbone diagram (cause and effect diagram or Ishikawa diagram ) as a problem solving tool and discuss the advantages and limitations of it.

 It is a visual quality management tool that provides an overall list of possible causes to determine the root cause of a specific event.
 Each defect or cause is a source of variation.
 It helps to understand what causes a problem and what are the possible ways to solve it.